Helen's Trust

-Helen's Trust is a nonprofit organization located in Derbyshire, England in the United Kingdom.
-It aims to enable people with any terminal illness to have the choice to stay in their own home.
-Originally established in Baslow, the charity now supports people throughout north Derbyshire and Sheffield, providing a help at recipients homes.
-The organization supports those in need with home care respite, equipment acquisitions, household chores, and additional tasks needed to support those with terminal illness to stay at home.
+Helen's Trust was a nonprofit organization located in Derbyshire, England in the United Kingdom.
+It aimed to enable people with any terminal illness to have the choice to stay in their own home.
+Originally established in Baslow, the charity supported people throughout North Derbyshire and Sheffield, providing a help at recipients homes.
+The organization supported those in need with home care respite, equipment acquisitions, household chores, and additional tasks needed to support those with terminal illness to stay at home.

+In 2020, Helen's Trust merged with neighbouring end of life care charity, Blythe House Hospicecare, to provide more high-quality care and support to those affected by life-limiting illnesses across the whole of North Derbyshire.